All Episodes

 They're nuns.

-And so that is concerning because by the way, nuns as in N-O-N-E-S, not N-U-N-S.
+And so that is concerning because by the way, nuns, as in N-O-N-E-S, not N-U-N-S.

-Not Catholic nuns.
+Exactly, not Catholic nuns.

-They are they are detached from faith.
+They are detached from faith.

 And we have never seen a generation.